 Strain or pressure on the ball of your foot

-When foot pain comes from the ball of your foot, it's likely to be a condition called metatarsalgia, which has a range of possible causes.
+Pain on the ball of your foot may be caused by a condition called metatarsalgia, which has a number of possible causes.

-Anything that puts extra strain or pressure on the ball of the foot can bring it on - for example, wearing tight-fitting shoes for a long period of time, high-impact sports, or being overweight.
-Older people are also more susceptible.
+Anything that puts extra strain or pressure on the ball of your foot can bring on the pain – for example, wearing tight-fitting shoes for a long period of time, high impact sports, or being overweight.
+Older people are more susceptible to getting metatarsalgia.

-In older people, repeated attacks of foot pain can be a sudden worsening of osteoarthritis, the most common type of arthritis in the UK.
+In older people, repeated episodes of foot pain can signify a sudden worsening of osteoarthritis, which is the most common type of arthritis in the UK.

-Less commonly, foot pain can be caused by rheumatoid arthritis, a crippling type of arthritis caused by the immune system attacking the joints and causing the joint tissues to become inflamed.
-It almost always affects other joints too, so foot pain won't be your only symptom.
+Less commonly, foot pain can be caused by rheumatoid arthritis, which is a type of arthritis caused by the immune system attacking the joints and causing the joint tissues to become inflamed.
+It almost always affects other joints too, so foot pain will not be your only symptom.

 If you have damaged the Achilles tendon at the back of your heel (for example, after twisting your ankle), it may lead to inflammation of the tendon, otherwise known as tendonitis.

-Achilles tendonitis causes pain and stiffness in the back of the heel, which can usually be relieved by painkillers and an ice pack.
+Achilles tendonitis causes pain and stiffness in the back of the heel, which can often be relieved by painkillers, rest and an ice pack.

 An object embedded in your foot

 Foot pain can sometimes be caused by an object that has become embedded in the foot.
-Therefore it may be worth considering whether you have stepped on something sharp with bare feet, and examining your foot for a wound.
+It may therefore be worth considering whether you have stepped on something sharp with bare feet and examining your foot for a wound.

 A cracked bone (stress fracture)

-If you do a lot of high-impact sports, such as long-distance running or basketball, the cause of your painful and swollen foot may be a small crack in one of the foot bones.
+If you do a lot of high-impact sports, such as long-distance running or basketball, the cause of your painful and swollen foot may be a small crack in one of the bones of your foot.
 This is known as a stress fracture.

 Stress fractures most commonly occur in the: